 Mold Disclosure

-The landlord should distribute a consumer-oriented booklet from California’s Department of Health Services before a tenant enters a rental agreement.
+Landlords also are asked to distribute an informational consumer-oriented booklet from California’s Department of Health Services before a tenant enters a rental agreement.

 Download: California Mold Disclosure Form (PDF)